ivvycode/apidocs/contact/add-or-update-contact.md

   * The current status of the sms susbcription in contact.
 The value of this field will be [one of the following current status](add-or-update-contact.md#sms-status)
 * externalUrls
   * This is an array of External URL field objects of the contact (a maximum of 3 objects allowed).
 When set to null, it will remove all externalUrls from the contact.
 [ExternalUrl field](add-or-update-contact.md#external-url-field)
+* privacyConsent
+  * Whether or not giving privacy consent for this contact.

 ## Returns